Resume vs CV: Key Differences + Examples [2025]

 GCSEs in Mathematics and English are generally considered to be the bare minimum level of education needed to perform almost any job.
 Does this mean that everyone who has these GCSEs should include that fact in their CV education section?

-If high school (whether GCSE- or A-level) represents your highest formal academic qualification, then you should definitely include it in your CV.
+If high school (whether GCSE- or A-level) represents your highest formal academic qualification, then you should definitely include it in your CV (especially if writing your first CV).
 If you’ve completed one or more post-secondary qualifications and have some work experience under your belt, though, then you can leave high school off your CV entirely.

 Use the following education section CV templates to set out your high school education: